Soulwax: Other work

 The 2001 track "Theme from Discothèque" is by David and Stephen Dewaele from Soulwax, under the name Samantha Fu.
 They produced this track for a Ghent-based dancegroup called Kung Fu.

 On February 2, 2009, Soulwax made a guest appearance on BBC Radio 1, playing 420 song introductions in a period of 60 minutes.

+David and Stephen produced Bolis Pupul's debut album Letter to Yu, and recorded it at their studio, Deewee Studios, in Ghent.

+In 2015, the Dewaeles founded the record label DEEWEE, operated out of their specially-designed studio in Ghent.

 Film

 In 2004, Soulwax compiled the soundtrack for the Belgian movie Steve + Sky.
 Soulwax contributed three instrumental tracks on this compilation under the name "Kawazaki".

 Soulwax's remix of the Rolling Stones' "You Can't Always Get What You Want" is the credit song of, and featured in the movie 21.

 Director Saam Farahmand has filmed Soulwax on their international dates (2005–2007), capturing all the excitement, chaos and humour of the world tour.
 Soulwax filmed 120 shows with one camera in Europe, Japan, U.S., Latin America and Australia.
-This resulted in two films entitled "Part of the Weekend Never Dies"; a live music film and a documentary which includes 2manydjs, Soulwax Nite Versions and features James Murphy, Nancy Whang, Erol Alkan, Tiga, Justice, Busy P, The Naked Guy, So-Me, Peaches, Kitsuné, Klaxons and many more in behind the scenes footage, interviews, etc.

-As of April 2008, Soulwax's clubbing film/documentary Radio Soulwax is finished.
-They performed a sold-out gig at the London Royal Festival Hall, during which they did a première of the film.
+This resulted in two films entitled "Part of the Weekend Never Dies"; a live music film and a documentary which includes 2manydjs, Soulwax Nite Versions and features James Murphy, Nancy Whang, Erol Alkan, Tiga, Justice, Busy P, The Naked Guy, So-Me, Peaches, Kitsuné, Klaxons and many more in behind the scenes footage, interviews, etc. They performed a sold-out gig at the London Royal Festival Hall, during which they did a première of the film.
 It came out on DVD September 2008.

 Soulwax composed the soundtrack for the 2016 film Belgica by Felix Van Groeningen, crediting every song on the soundtrack to a different fictional band.

+In 2025, the Dewaeles, under the 2manydjs name, provided the soundtrack for the Netflix film Banger directed by So Me.